Accelerated Bachelor's Degree Online: Pros & Cons

 - Consider what else is going on in your life.
 Getting married?
 New baby on the way?
 Starting a job?
 If so, it’s probably not a good time to commit yourself to a fast-paced online course.

 - Research your professor.
 Is the professor available for questions?
 Will he respond to an email within 24 hours?
 Are there regular hours when you can contact him?
 How fast will assignments be returned?

 - Prepare to excel.
 Students in accelerated online degree courses perform significantly better in tests than their peers in semester-long courses.

 To Find Accelerated Online Bachelor Degrees

-To find accelerated online degree programs, use our Find Degrees tool.
+To find accelerated online degree programs, start with our degree browser.

 Image Credit: danisabella//Flickr

 - Business Management

 - Construction Management